ZMC1011/dsh-keil-mcp/README.md

 **English** | [中文](README.zh-CN.md)

-A [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that gives AI coding agents a **compile → flash → debug → read feedback → fix code** closed loop for STM32 development with Keil MDK.
+A [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that gives deepseek harness a **edit code → flash → debug → read feedback → fix code** closed loop for STM32 development with Keil MDK.

 Instead of manually switching between the IDE, the programmer and the terminal, an agent can: